 That being said, kitten food is at least 30% higher in calories than adult cat food, so if you were to feed your cat kitten food on an ongoing basis, they’d quickly start packing on the pounds.
 Your cat’s body will do a good job at expelling all the excess vitamins and minerals from kitten food that they don’t need, but the additional calories will definitely lead to weight gain.

 When to switch from kitten food to cat food

-Knowing when to make the switch from kitten food to cat food can be challenging as different breeds reach maturity at different ages.
-Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, like the Maine Coon, it can take around 18 - 24 months for them to reach adulthood.
+Knowing how long should cats eat kitten food forcan be challenging because different breeds reach maturity at different ages.
+Most cats are considered to be kittens until around 12 months of age, but for some bigger breeds, like 7 of the largest cat breeds in the world, it can take around 18 to 24 months for them to reach adulthood.

 Struggling to know when to transition your kitten to adult cat food?
 Our guide to ‘how long should cats eat kitten food for?’ has the answers.

 Get the best advice, tips and top tech for your beloved Pets